 What Qualities Make a Good Change Agent?

 All the soft skills that inherently make for good UX research are the same ones needed to serve as excellent change agents—caring about people, listening, empathy, and a strategic mindset.
-These words are not part of the UX vernacular yet, but they should be.

 I conducted a wide literature review of the qualities a good change agent displays.
 Here’s my assessment of the top qualities, how UX researchers encompass each, and some pitfalls from the field.